mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.4.0-Release-Notes.md

 The `log_to_shm` parameter that was removed in 2.3 will be treated as an unknown parameter in 2.4.0.

+## Deprecated Features

+### `mqfilter`

+The `mqfilter` has been deprecated and it will be removed in a future version of MaxScale.

+We advise against using it.

 ## New Features

 ### Clustrix Support